countr/website/content/docs/01-features/09-notifications.md

 # Notifications

-If you want to stay up-to-date in your counting channel, or someone else's counting channel, you can set up Countr to send you a DM whenever you'd like.
+Countr can send you a DM to help you stay up-to-date in counting channels everywhere!

 ## How to set up {#how}